cdapio/cdap/docs/developer-guide/source/quickstart.rst

 	* Query: the *StatusCodeProcedure* Procedure

-Notice that Collect and Store elements are named using "camel-case", while Process and Query elements are named using "leading-case"; the former indicates [DOCNOTE: FIXME!] while the latter indicates [DOCNOTE: FIXME!].
+Notice that Collect and Store elements are named using "camel-case", while Process and Query elements are named using "leading-case"; the former indicates the code is using an instance of a class, while the latter indicates that the code is implementing a class.

 Step 3: Inject Data
 -------------------